-E. Howard & Co., of Boston, Mass.
-Oversized Tambour.
+E. Howard & Co.
+Boston, Mass.
+Oversized Tambour shelf clock.

 These large clocks, this one measuring an impressive 63 across, were intended to stand up on a partition, hang from a ceiling or even placed above a bank vault.
 Installed in any of these locations or displayed in a gallery, this clock makes a statement.